To sum up the U.S. truckload market in three words:

-It does not take a significant amount of training, time or investment capital to get a commercial driver’s license, lease a truck and obtain an operating authority from the Department of Transportation.
+It does not take a ton of training, time or money to get a commercial driver’s license, lease a truck and obtain an operating authority from the Department of Transportation.

 If you wanted to, with a few thousand dollars (and a lot of dedication), you could have your own trucking company in just a few months’ time.

-Compare that again to the parcel market: to build a viable consumer option, it would take several massive sorting hubs, dozens of airplanes, thousands of trucks and vans, billions of dollars and probably a couple decades.
+Again, let's compare that to the parcel market: to build a competitive offering, it would take several massive sorting hubs, dozens of airplanes, thousands of trucks and vans, billions of dollars and probably a couple decades.

-Or the rail industry, where most of your competitors were founded in the 1800s, are some of the largest real estate holders on the continent and are highly regulated by the federal government.
+Or the rail industry, where most of your competitors were founded in the 1800s, are some of the largest real estate holders in North America and are highly regulated by federal governments.

-In short, a huge, fragmented, fluid supply base = market volatility.
+In short, a huge, fragmented, fluid supply base = truckload market volatility.

 Demand (Freight Shippers)

-The U.S. shipper base (companies with physical goods to move) encompasses raw materials, finished consumer products, and everything in between.
+The U.S. shipper base (companies with physical goods to move) includes raw materials, finished consumer products, and everything in between.

-This means the “demand” half of the equation is no more uniform or consolidated than the supply base.
+This means the “demand” half of the equation is just as fragmented as the supply base.

 There are hundreds of thousands of manufacturers, wholesalers, importers, exporters and retailers — each with its own agenda.